← Industry Insights

 What Happens after a Suspicious Activity Report is filed?

 Once a SAR is filed, the regulatory authorities review the report, cross-check it against law enforcement databases, and determine if further investigation is warranted.
 The authorities may take actions such as initiating investigations, freezing assets, or conducting inquiries based on the reported information.
-After a SAR is filed by a financial institution, several steps are typically taken:
+After a Suspicious Activity Report SAR is filed by a financial institution, several steps are typically taken:

 • Initial Review